jenkinsci/oic-auth-plugin/docs/howto/DEBUG_IDP.md

 # Debug tokens from IDP

+## Disclaimer

+Do not leave this logger enabled or even present unless used, as it might be a potential security risk in the form of leaking sensitive data.

 ## When/why?

 When it's not really well documented on IDP's side which specific fields names should be used in plugin's attribute mapping.